EPCCed/archer2-cpp/lectures/RAII/README.md

 ---

-# Exercise
+# my_array Exercise

-Time to try this out for yourself:
+Time to try this out for yourself your own class.

-- Try writing your own simple my_vector class:

-  - Make sure you define a constructor and descructor for the my_vector class.
-  - Write a simple test program that uses the my_vector.
+**Part 1**

+- Implement the constructor
+- Implement the destructor

+**Part 2**

+- Implement the copy constructor
-  - Add in the ability to copy the your new my_vector class.
+- Implement the copy assignment operator

-  - Update you test program so it copies an instance of your new my_vector.
-  - Add the ability to move an instance of your my_vector class.
+**Part 3**

-  - Update the example program to include a move of the my_vector your have implemented.
+- Implement the move constructor
-  - Can you add a member function to calculate the magnitude of my_vector?
+- Implement the movement move assignment operator

 N.B.
 Add print statements to each function call in my_vector so you can see when each of the class members are called.